volgunov-ad/SysSensorsMQTT/README.md

 When the client is turned on, if it does not detect the MQTT broker at the specified address, the client continues to try connect every minute.

-The client logs 2 logs in the /var/log path: sys_sensors_mqtt_info.log and sys_sensors_mqtt_error.log.
+The client log is in the /var/log path: sys_sensors_mqtt.log.
 Logs has rotation (max 1 MB, 1 back file)

 Tested only on Vero 4K.